seanjib/Assignment-1/README.md

 git clone <clone URL>
 ```

 Read the instructions carefully for each problem listed below.
-For each of the problems, you should write an R script called `ProblemX.R`, but replace `X` with the problem number.
-For example, for problem 1, the R script would be named `Problem1.R`.
+For each of the problems, you should write an R script called `X.R`, but replace `X` with the problem number.
+For example, for problem 1, the R script would be named `1.R`.

 In this repository, you will find a directory called `Tests`.
 It contains a test script for each problem.
 I will use these scripts to test your code.
 You can use them to test your code as well.
 You will also find a directory called `ExpectedOutput`.
 If your code is working properly for a given problem, you should get this output when the test script is executed for that problem.